Infrared absorption spectroscopy of a single polyatomic molecular ion: Photon absorption detection

 where $M_\text{m}$ is the molecular mass, $\omega_z$ is the motional frequency of the in-phase mode, $k_z^\text{m}$ is the wavevector component of the light exciting the molecular transition along the motional axis, and $e_z^\text{m}$ is the participation factor of the molecular ion in the in-phase mode~\cite{homeQuantumScienceMetrology2013}.

 We consider first the case where the motion is initially prepared in its ground state, which is displaced into a coherent state with amplitude $\eta_\text{m}$ due to the recoil.
 For molecular transitions in the optical and infrared regime, this displacement magnitude is usually on the order of $10^{-2}$.
 One can thus approximate the displaced motional state with $\Psi_\text{z} = \lvert 0 \rangle + i \eta_\text{m} e^{-i \omega_z t} \lvert 1 \rangle$ as $\eta_\text{m} \ll 1$, where $t$ is the timing between the photon absorption event and the detection.
 The most efficient method for detecting this displacement directly is a phase-sensitive measurement which maps the motional state onto the basis states of the atom followed by a measurement in the atomic $\hat{\sigma}_y$ basis~\cite{hempelEntanglementenhancedDetectionSinglephoton2013}.
-When varying the phase $\phi$ of the motional state, this measurement yields a sinusoidal signal with peak-to-peak contrast $\mathcal{S}_\text{direct}(\eta_\text{m}) = 2\eta_\text{m}$.
-In practice, this signal is too small to be measured with confidence due to fundamental and technical noise of the experiment.
+When varying the timing of the photon absorption event, this measurement yields a sinusoidal signal with peak-to-peak contrast $\mathcal{S}_\text{direct}(\eta_\text{m}) = 2\eta_\text{m}$.
+In practice, this signal is too small to be measured with confidence due to fundamental and technical noise of the experiment such as quantum projection noise and imperfect motional ground state cooling.

 A more efficient way of detecting the displacement is to prepare the motional state of the ion crystal in a non-classical state before the absorption event, as described in Figure~\ref{fig:fig2}.
-This is done by applying a near-resonant bichromatic light field to the atomic and motional ground state that causes a state-dependent force on the ions (see Methods~\hyperref[meth:cat state engineer]{B}).
+This is done by applying a bichromatic light field to the atomic and motional ground state that causes a state-dependent force on the ions (see Methods~\hyperref[meth:cat state engineer]{B}).
 It generates entanglement between the in-phase motion of the crystal and the atomic qubit state.
 The resulting state is known as a cat state:

 where $\lvert \pm \rangle = (\lvert\uparrow \rangle \pm \lvert\downarrow \rangle)/\sqrt{2}$ and $\lvert \pm \alpha\rangle$ is a motional coherent state of complex amplitude $\pm \alpha$~\cite{zhangCoherentStatesTheory1990}.
 While $\lvert \alpha \rvert$ is referred to as the amplitude of the cat state, the argument of $\alpha$ can be interpreted as the phase of the cat state, which is controlled by the relative phase $\phi_-$ between the two frequency components of the bichromatic laser field.